Joe Franklin: In media

 Franklin appears in the 2005 documentary The Aristocrats, an anthology of absurdly crude humor.

 In 2014, Franklin starred in Owen Kline and Andrew Lampert's comedic short film Jazzy for Joe, which featured Franklin raising an abandoned baby discovered on his doorstep.
 The film was programmed by Robert Downey Sr. and run as the finale of a 2014 retrospective of his own filmography at the late West Hollywood theater Cinefamily.
-"It's a 13-minute film that's just great and the right spirit of those years, way back, when we were all helping each other.
-This film is great."

 Personal life

-Franklin married Lois Meriden, a onetime performer with Sally Rand's burlesque-style "fan dancers".
+Franklin married Lois Meriden, a one-time performer with Sally Rand's burlesque-style "fan dancers".
 They had a son, Bradley.
 Later, Franklin's longtime companion was Jodi Fritz.

 Franklin died of prostate cancer at a Manhattan hospice on January 24, 2015, aged 88.